svlentink/myhugoblogs/blog.lent.ink/content/post/diy-cheatsheet.md

 but not control the temperature.

 We create the timer script,
-which will turns it on during specific times.
+which will turn it on during specific times.
 Outside these time frames,
 we check a shared (with housemates) dropbox file, which contains either a '1' or '0'.